 Dependency Court Information System

 FDCIS is for judges, magistrates, and court staff to utilize.
-FDCIS is a web-based case management system that provides judiciary with resources to ensure timeliness of court events, with a goal of achieving positive outcomes for Florida’s abused and neglected children.
+FDCIS is a web-based case management system that provides the judiciary with resources to ensure timeliness of court events, with a goal of achieving positive outcomes for Florida’s abused and neglected children.
 It provides uniform and reliable data to meet appropriate timeframes.
 The system utilizes data exchanges with various agencies to eliminate duplicate data entry and enriches the breadth and depth of dependency case knowledge.

 Benefits and Features